-Acting as a liaison to BVP Funded companies, David leads a team of functional experts who act as resources to the portfolio – our Solutions Team.
+Acting as a liaison to BVP Funded companies, David leads a team of functional experts who act as resources to the portfolio – Solutions Team.
 This team supports portfolio companies through tailored introductions and expertise across a variety of critical functions including Marketing and PR, Executive and Technical Talent, Corporate and Business Development.

 In this role, David also supports the connected community of BVP Funded companies.
 Across the portfolio, connections are made through introductions, events, and a variety of other channels.
 From peer advisory boards for Founders, CFOs, CTOs, CMOs, and HR to deep-dives on relevant topics like Growth, Retail, Innovation, and Technology, BVP fosters pivotal conversations and knowledge sharing across the community.

 David draws on his experience from McKinsey & Company where he worked with Technology, Media, and Telecom businesses on Corporate Strategy, Operations, and Sales and Marketing.
 At McKinsey, David also built TeamSight, a SaaS application that improves the process for making purchasing decisions across complex organizations.
 Earlier he worked in Finance at Red Hat.